The weather

 No hay anuncios

-All of this will be accompanied by southerly winds, particularly noticeable in the northeast and at higher elevations in the Pyrenees, where blizzard conditions are expected.
+All of this will be accompanied by southerly winds, particularly noticeable in the northeast and at higher elevations in the Pyrenees, where locally there will be blizzard conditions.
 From tonight onwards, the wind will shift to a westerly or mistral direction and become more widespread.
 Temperatures will rise, both minimum and maximum, more gently, with many reaching 12 to 17°C. The rise will be significant in the northeast and in areas on the northern slopes of the Pyrenees and the Alt Pirineu due to this warmed southerly wind.

 Cargando